whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2026-fall/02-3d-visualization-rendering-and-compositing/02-07-photo-match-site-specific-3d-visualization-assignment.md

 ## Overview

 This assignment is designed to help you develop skills using perspective matching in [Blender](../../../../3d-modeling/blender/blender.md) to create realistic visualizations of potential public art installations.
-You will learn how to photo match images for outdoor public spaces or indoor gallery environments using perspective matching tools and use your previous photogrammetry or 3D scanned 3D model as large-scale sculptures.
-The goal is to understand site context and how your sculptures interact with the potential environment.
+You will match an image of an outdoor public space, or indoor gallery environment using perspective matching tools.
+Then place a 3D sculpture into the photographed environment at a believable scale, recreate important scene geometry and lighting, and composite the rendered object into the original photograph.
 You may use any 3D model of your own creation as the sculpture representation.

+The final image should function as a convincing proposal for how a sculpture could exist at a specific location.
+Pay particular attention to perspective, scale, contact shadows, occlusion, lighting direction, color, contrast, and image sharpness.

 ## Instructions

-### 1. Collect Site Photos
+### 1. Collect Site Photo

-1. Choose potential sites for a public art installation:
+1. Choose one site for your final visualization:
    - A photo of an outdoor location where public art might be installed.
 This photo should be taken by you.
    - A photo of an indoor gallery or public indoor space (e.g., a museum lobby, a large hall, or a gallery space).
 This photo should be taken by you.
-   - A screen shot from Google Street View to choose a location in a distant city or country for a potential public art installation.
+   - A screenshot from Google Street View to choose a location in a distant city or country for a potential public art installation.
-2. Use Photoshop tools and generative fill to remove unwanted elements from the photos and correct levels and [white balance](../../../../software/adobe-photoshop/white-balance-quick-photoshop-tutorial.md) as needed.
+2. Use Photoshop tools and generative fill as needed to remove unwanted elements from the photo and correct levels and [white balance](../../../../software/adobe-photoshop/white-balance-quick-photoshop-tutorial.md) as needed.
 Do not change the resolution or crop the photo.
 3. Keep a copy of the original photo without any modifications for perspective matching

 ### 2. Photo Perspective Match